Antonio Staglianò: Biography

 He also taught at the Theological Faculty of Southern Italy in Naples and the Institute of Religious Science of Crotone.
 He taught theology at the Pontifical Gregorian University and Pontifical Urban University.
 He was appointed "adiutor secretarii specialis" in the General Assembly of the Synod of Bishops 2–23 October 2005.
 He wrote several theological publications.

 He was appointed Bishop of Noto by Pope Benedict XVI on 22 January 2009.
 He was consecrated a bishop on 19 March 2009 by Cardinal Camillo Ruini and installed there on 31 March.

 While bishop of Noto, he promoted a pastoral project known as Pop-Theology, designed to give more decisive impulses to the proclamation of the Gospel.
 Staglianò once said that “if theology wants to continue its task, it will have to speak beyond the conceptual realm of the academy and search for a new communicative language, which includes a more embodied and connected knowledge of the faith, corresponding to the cultural modalities with which people discover and live the meaning of their lives”.

 In December 2021, he told schoolchildren that Father Christmas is imaginary and defended his remarks saying even young children knew this and everyone needs to recognize the problem with a character who only brings presents to families that are wealthy enough to buy them.

 Pope Francis appointed him president of the Pontifical Academy of Theology on 6 August 2022.

 Since 1997 he has been a consultant theologian of the National Service for the Cultural Project of the Italian Episcopal Conference (CEI).
 As of 2022 he was He a member of the International Council for Catechesis (COINCAT) and of the Commission for Culture and Social Communication of the CEI.
 Within the Sicilian Episcopal Conference he is a delegate for migrants.

 Bishop Antonio Staglianò gave his greetings to Stefano Bisi, grand master of the Grand Orient of Italy Freemasonic Lodge, at the Ambrosianum Cultural Foundation in Milan on Feb.
 16, 2024.
 The main speakers at the meeting were: Bishop Antonio Staglianò, Cardinal Francesco Coccopalmerio, Archbishop Mario Delpini; and the Italian Masonry leaders Stefano Bisi, Fabio Venzi, Luciano Romoli.

 On September 23, 2024, Pope Francis appointed Staglianò as one of the 28 new consultors of the Dicastery for the Doctrine of the Faith.

+Religious views

+Co-Redemptrix

+Staglianò affirmed that the Marian title of Co-Redemptrix derives from derives from an erroneous analogy between the Lord Jesus and Mary in the work of Redemption.

+Emanuele Severino

+Citing Pierangelo Sequeri, Staglianò criticized Emanuele Severino's view according to which Christianism and its creatio ex nihilo are the highest espression of the "foolish" nihilism proper of the Western thought.

+Freemasonry

+In March 2024, Staglianò confirmed a Vatican sentence according to which Freemasonry's members are in a state of mortal sin and therefore can't receive the Eucharist.